ernestoalejo/grunt-ngbs-forms/README.md

 ## Release History
+* 2013-11-30   v0.7.1   Fix field referencing to allow any char (e.g. points) in the ids of the field.
 * 2013-11-30   v0.7.0   Add static fields.
 * 2013-11-29   v0.6.1   Add container attributes to submit fields.
 * 2013-11-29   v0.6.0   Submit buttons can have attributes now.